THE TAILOR

 The man entered, shaking himself like a dog.
 He offered a dripping hand.
 The Tailor declined.
 “You will forgive me if I refrain from physical contact until we become a little better acquainted.”

-“Good,” replied the Tailor.
+“Good,” said the Tailor.
 “Otherwise, I would recommend using another of my profession who caters to the other side.
 We try to keep our clientele separate.
 He leans more towards the flamboyant in his overall styling, I would say.
 I prefer to be a little more subtle in my designs.”

 The man nodded.